Lacuna Coil: Delirium and Black Anima (2015–2022)

-On 8 December 2015, it was announced that the band are recording a new album, titled Delirium, produced by Marco Coti Zelati and mixed by Marco Barusso.
-On 8 April 2016, Lacuna Coil premiered the song "The House of Shame" along with announcing the release of the album to be 27 May 2016.
+On 8 December 2015, it was announced that the band were recording a new album, titled Delirium, produced by Marco Coti Zelati and mixed by Marco Barusso.
+On 8 April 2016, Lacuna Coil premiered the song "The House of Shame" and announced the release of the album on 27 May 2016.
 On 21 July 2016, Lacuna Coil presented the album's second single "Delirium" as a music video, followed by their third single "Blood, Tears, Dust", as a music-action video on 22 March 2017, and their fourth single, "You Love Me 'Cause I Hate You" on 15 May 2017.
 On 9 December 2016, Lacuna Coil premiered a new Christmas-themed song titled "Naughty Christmas" as a stand-alone single.
 On 14 January 2016, Lacuna Coil announced the amicable departure of longtime guitarist Marco Biazzi.
 On 11 April 2016, during an Italian press tour, Cristina Scabbia and Andrea Ferro presented Diego Cavallotti as the new live guitarist for the forthcoming tour.
 On 15 July 2019, Ryan Folden announced via social-media that he was stepping back as a full time member, adding that he did not work on Black Anima.
 The band has been working with drummer Richard Meiz of Genus Ordinis Dei until a permanent replacement is named On 11 October 2019 the band released the album Black Anima, containing the singles "Layers of Time", "Reckless" and "Save Me".

-In July 2020, it was announced that Lacuna Coil had plans to stream a live show in their home city of Milan, where they'll perform their latest album Black Anima in full for the first time, amid COVID-19 pandemic.
+In July 2020, it was announced that Lacuna Coil had plans to stream a live show in their home city of Milan, where they were to perform their latest album Black Anima in full for the first time, amid the COVID-19 pandemic.

-On 16 April 2021, the band announced that they will release a new live album on 25 June 2021, which will be called Live from the Apocalypse.
-The live album will also include the track "Bad Things", which previously was an Amazon exclusive.
+In April 2021, the band announced the release of a new live album on 25 June 2021, to be called Live from the Apocalypse.
+The album included the track "Bad Things", which previously was an Amazon exclusive.

-Comalies XX (2022–present)
+Comalies XX (2022–2023)

-On 15 July 2022 it was announced that the band would release an LP titled Comalies XX, with "deconstructed and transported" versions of original songs from their 2002 release, Comalies.
-It is scheduled to be released on 14 October 2022.
-Andrea Ferro stated that band this would be considered a special project rather than their 10th studio album.
+On 15 July 2022, it was announced that the band would release an LP titled Comalies XX, with "deconstructed and transported" versions of original songs from their 2002 release, Comalies.
+It was released on 14 October 2022.
+Andrea Ferro stated that this would be considered a special project rather than their 10th studio album.
 On 19 July 2022 the band released the first single for the LP, "Tight Rope XX" along with a video clip.
 The reworked track was also played live for the first time at US music festival; INKcarceration a week prior.